(originally titled These Friends Of Mine

 - The X of Y: Most episode titles of season one and two: "The Anchor," "The Class Reunion," "The Refrigerator," "The Dentist," "The Sleep Clinic"

 - You Look Familiar: Patrick Warburton played the masseur in "The Spa" and later that season played the cop dating Audrey.

-- Kathy Najimy played an old friend of Adam in "So Funny", and returned the following season as Paige's boss in "Go Girlz".
-She was also visible among the crowd in the lesbian coffee house in "The Puppy Episode - Part 2".
+- Kathy Najimy played an old friend of Adam's in "So Funny", and returned the following season as Paige's boss in "Go Girlz".
+She was also visible amongst the crowd in the lesbian coffee house in "The Puppy Episode - Part 2".